BohdanZhezlo/interview/forex-mtl/README.md

 1. _Logging and monitoring_.
 In a real production system this would be a hard requirement.
 All possible scenarios should be logged and metrics reported to external systems.
-2. _API parameters validation_.
-Currently, it silently fails when providing incorrect API params or invalid currency pair.
-API should validate params and clearly report with http response code and message.
-3. _Application containerization_.
+2. _Application containerization_.
-4. _Handling of expired rates_.
+3. _Handling of expired rates_.
 Currently, rates are regularly updated with the interval that covers the required max 5 minutes delay.
 However, it's possible that the rate provider could fail to respond (e.g. it's hard down for a long period of time).
 In this case application will continue serving outdated rates.
 Possible improvement is to either update in-memory storage with TTL support (e.g. use some in-memory implementation of scalacache) or introduce distributed rates storage with TTL support.
-5. _Support for read-only/write-only modes_.
+4. _Support for read-only/write-only modes_.
 In current implementation single host is responsible for both periodic rates update and serving API requests.
 It's possible to have dedicated role that runs application in write-only mode with disabled HTTP api.
 The same goes for read-only roles where polling is disabled.
-6. _Distributed storage_.
+5. _Distributed storage_.
 As mentioned above any type of distributed storage can be plugged in.
 Additionally, in distributed storage scenario it could still have a local in-memory cache on top of distributed storage to improve latency.
-7. _Integration tests_.
+6. _Integration tests_.
 Current implementation only includes unit testing of each independent piece of the system.
    Production-ready service should have additional layer of integration testing.
 Currently, this is out of scope.

 ## Running the application: